Credit Card, Debit Card, Bank Transfer, Sofort, Neteller, PayPal, Skrill.

 When brokers are well regulated, it means they're not going to disappear with your funds or scam you in any strange way as this would cost them their license and consequently take them out of business, this is a great positive point.

-Aside from licenses we also know from first hand that eToro's customer support agents don't mislead clients with financial investment advice, yet they call clients to maximise engagement by providing market updates.
+Aside from licenses we also know from first hand that eToro's customer support agents don't mislead clients with financial investment advice, yet they do call clients to maximise engagement by providing market updates.
 At TheTradingBible.com we believe that the least your broker calls you the better, no matter the reason they choose to do so, we're big fans of traders learning how to do everything themselves and not trusting anyone.

 This is where it gets interesting, most of the Brokers in this category offer only CFDs, right?
 Well, eToro started offering investors the possibility to purchase the underlying assets (the real shares for example), so how does this work?